Archandan35/LexAI/image/design.md

 Text

-> This data is based on records in Swipe and is indicative only.
+> This data is based on records in   CoreX and is indicative only.
 Actual GSTR2A/2B calculations happen on the GST portal based on vendor filings.

 Icon